pvarin/clarkvarin-homepage/README.md

 ```
 source venv/bin/activate
 ```
-If you ever need to update the dependencies you can type the following command in order to update the requirements.txt file required by Heroku:
+If you ever need to update the Python dependencies you can type the following command in order to update the requirements.txt file required by Heroku:
 ```
 pip freeze > requirements.txt
 ```